 Fat has the best digestibility among nutrients.
 This is a good source of energy, but too much fat in your dog's diet can slow down stomach emptying and digestion.

-Fiber is an important element of food that affects its digestibility.
-Where does fiber get in my feed?
-The source of fiber in dog food can be vegetables and fruits.
-However, the right proportions of the fiber are important.
-Too much non-fermenting fiber can cause too fast passage of digestive content, absorption and digestion disorders, which in turn can cause reduced digestibility of food and large amounts of excreta.
+Fibre is an important element of food that affects its digestibility.
+Where does fibre come into my pet food?
+The source of fibre in dog food can be vegetables and fruits.
+However, the right proportions of the fibre is important.
+Too much non-fermenting fibre can cause too fast passage of digestive content, absorption and digestion disorders, which in turn can cause reduced digestibility of food and large amounts of excreta.

 Our Biologically Appropriate Food is made from fresh, raw and regional ingredients.
-Our unique extrusion process is based on steam injection and low cooking temperature, thanks to which Our Food maintains as much valuable nutritional value as possible.
-Thanks to the Whole Prey proportions , our food is natural and rich in valuable nutrients necessary for the proper development of the animal.
+Our unique extrusion process is based on steam injection and low cooking temperature, and ensures our food maintains as much valuable nutritional value as possible.
+Thanks to the Whole Prey proportions, our food is natural and rich in valuable nutrients necessary for the proper development of your pet.